Learning Outcomes

 Abnormally Dangerous Activities

 Strict liability applies to activities that create a significant risk of serious harm even when reasonable care is taken, and which are not common in the community.
-Classic examples include blasting with explosives, storing large quantities of flammable liquids, or using toxic chemicals.
+Classic examples include blasting with explosives, storing large quantities of flammable liquids, or using highly toxic chemicals.

-Key Term: Abnormally Dangerous Activity An activity that creates a foreseeable risk of serious harm even when reasonable care is used, and is not a matter of common usage.
+An activity that creates a foreseeable and highly significant risk of serious harm even when reasonable care is used, and that is not a matter of common usage in the community.

 To impose strict liability for an abnormally dangerous activity, the following must be shown: